-If you would like to cover all your bases and prepare yourself in the eventuality you develop a heart disease, consider getting a medical plan with Critical Illness coverage.
-It provides financial protection against critical illnesses as soon as you’re diagnosed, and covers all eligible treatment costs so your hard-earned savings remain intact.
+If you want the assurance of financial security to prepare yourself in the eventuality of you developing heart disease, consider getting a medical plan with Critical Illness coverage.
+It provides financial protection against critical illnesses as soon as you’re diagnosed and covers all eligible treatment costs, so your hard-earned savings remain financially protected.
 Our Critical Illness coverage is open to anyone between 1 and 70 years old, providing you with financial protection against heart disease regardless of age.

-To find out more, talk to a PruBSN Takaful Agent today and let’s start taking good care of our heart.
+To find out more about our Critical Illness coverage plans, talk to a PruBSN Takaful Agent today and let’s start taking good care of our heart.

 [i] “Statistics on Causes of Death, Malaysia, 2020” in Department if Statistics Malaysia Official Portal, as of 15 September 2021, https://www.dosm.gov.my/v1/index.php?r=column/cthemeByCat&cat=401&bul_id=QTU5T0dKQ1g4MHYxd3ZpMzhEMzdRdz09&menu_id=L0pheU43NWJwRWVSZklWdzQ4TlhUUT09

 [ii] More Malaysians Are Suffering Heart Attacks at a Younger Age” by Dr. Nandakumar A/L Ramakrishnan, in Columbia Asia, 20 January 2020, https://www.columbiaasia.com/malaysia/health-articles/more-malaysians-are-suffering-heart-attacks-younger-age

 [iii] “The Health of Millennials” in Blue Cross Blue Shield, 24 April 2019, https://www.bcbs.com/the-health-of-america/reports/the-health-of-millennia